Borough of Spelthorne

-Spelthorne is a local government district with borough status in Surrey, England.
+Spelthorne is a local government district with borough status in Surrey, England, though historically belonging to Middlesex.
 Its council is based in Staines-upon-Thames; other settlements in the area include Ashford, Sunbury-on-Thames, Shepperton, Stanwell and Laleham.
 It is named after the medieval Spelthorne Hundred which had covered the area.

 The borough is largely urban; although outside the boundaries of Greater London, it is almost entirely inside the M25 motorway which encircles London.
 The borough contains several large reservoirs, including the Wraysbury Reservoir, Staines Reservoirs and Queen Mary Reservoir, which all supply fresh water to London and surrounding areas.

 The neighbouring districts are Elmbridge, Runnymede, Windsor and Maidenhead, Slough, Hillingdon, Hounslow and Richmond upon Thames, the latter three being London boroughs.

 History

 The district was created on 1 April 1974 under the Local Government Act 1972, covering two former districts which were both abolished at the same time: